trombik/ansible-project-dumbhub/README.md

 consumer product without advanced monitoring features.
 You would like to see trends, top talkers, protocols, etc.

+You would like to monitor traffic, but you cannot modify router configuration nor network topology.

 ## Features

 * [x] [`ntopng`](https://www.ntop.org/products/traffic-analysis/ntop/) which